tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Traverse through the word.
 - Having two indices to traverse/compare two string/arrays is quite common.
 For example, we use the same approach to merging two sorted arrays.

-## Trees
+## Tree

 - Traverse tree by level - Depth-first search.
-- Recursion is common for trees.
+- Recursion is a common approach for trees.
 When you notice the subtree problem can be used to solve the whole problem, you should try recursion.
-- When using recursion, always remember to check for base case, usually where the node is `null`.
+- When using recursion, always remember to check for the base case, usually where the node is `null`.
-- It's possible that your recursive function needs to return two values.
+- Sometimes it is possible that your recursive function needs to return two values.
-- If the question involves summation of paths, be sure to check whether nodes can be negative.
+- If the question involves summation of nodes along the way, be sure to check whether nodes can be negative.

-**Binary Trees**
+**Binary Tree**

 - In-order traversal of a binary tree is insufficient to uniquely serialize a tree.
 Pre-order/post-order traversal is also required.

-**Binary Search Trees**
+**Binary Search Tree**

 - In-order traversal will give you all elements in order.